 - Welcoming program participants and offering individual attention

-- Sorting office and participant mail
+- Sorting and distributing mail

 - Answering the telephone and taking messages for staff and program participants